getodk/docs/odkx-src/app-designer-prereqs.rst

   .. note::

-    You can alternatively install the full Android Studio if you so wish, in which case you should follow `Google's <https://developer.android.com/studio/intro/update#sdk-manager>`_ instructions.
+    There no longer exists graphical tool for package management when using only the command line tools, although there is the sdkmanager CLI.
+You should install the full Android Studio, in which case you should follow `Google's <https://developer.android.com/studio/intro/update#sdk-manager>`_ instructions.
 Open the :program:`SDK Manager` from Android Studio, click :program:`Tools > SDK Manager` or click :program:`SDK Manager` in the toolbar.

   3. Within that section, download the appropriate zipped file(s) based on your operating system.